Kajal553/Madhav_Store_Ecommerce_Dashboard/README.md

 # Madhav_Store_Ecommerce_Dashboard
-📊 Here is my 1st Power Bi project, that I have created using Power BI desktop  📈 I have completed the project on creating powerful Report using Power Bi for analyzing Ecommerce sales data. 🌐 📚

-📊 Objective : To assist the owner of Madhav Store in tracking and analyzing their ecommerce sales across India.
-I design an interactive report for deeper insight.
-🗃 Project Learning :
+### Overview:
+My inaugural Power BI project involves creating a comprehensive report for Madhav Store, an ecommerce business in India, to track and analyze sales data.
+This interactive report aims to empower the owner with deeper insights into their online sales across the country.

+**Project Objectives:**

-✔ Create a dynamic report to track and analyse real-time online sales data.
+Design an interactive report for real-time tracking and analysis of ecommerce sales data.
-✔ Used sophisticated parameters to drill down in the worksheet and customised it with a filter and slicer.
+Implement sophisticated parameters for detailed drill-down capabilities, customized with filters and slicers.
-✔ To manipulate data, I created connections, joined new tables, and did calculations.
+Manipulate data by creating connections, joining new tables, and performing calculations.
-✔ Used different type of customized visualization like bar chart, pie chart, donut chart, clustered bar chart, cards and slicers.
+Utilize various customized visualizations such as bar charts, pie charts, donut charts, clustered bar charts, cards, and slicers.
-✔ Empowered user with data driven parameter for visualization and deeper insight to make informed decisions that drive business growth.
+Implement data-driven parameters for enhanced visualization and deeper insights, facilitating informed decision-making for business growth.

-👩‍💻 Task performed :
+**Tasks Performed:**

-1. Transformed data using power query.
+Transformed data using Power Query for optimal analysis.
-2. Used DAX Queries for calculating APQ (Amount per quantity).
+Utilized DAX Queries for calculating APQ (Amount per quantity).
-3. Used different type of customized visualization like bar chart, pie chart, donut chart, clustered bar chart, cards and slicers.
+Employed a variety of visualizations to present data effectively.
-4. Added slicer to check Quarterly and State wise data in one go.
+Added slicer functionality to enable easy checking of Quarterly and State-wise data.

-🔰 Useful insights :-
+**Useful Insights:**

-🏹 Maximum sales are driven through COD payment mode , hence we should try to have COD option available for all projects.
+1) Payment Mode Impact: Maximum sales are driven through Cash on Delivery (COD) payment mode, suggesting the importance of offering COD as an option for all products.
-🏹 Clothing dominated the product categories with highest Sum of Quantity, whereas furniture has lowest sales .
+2) Product Category Trends: Clothing dominates product categories with the highest sum of quantity, while furniture records the lowest sales.
-🏹 #Maharashtra led with the highest Sum of Amount, contributing 40.79% to total. other top states were #Madhyapradesh, #Uttarpradesh and #Delhi.
+3) Geographical Impact: Maharashtra leads in the highest sum of amount, contributing 40.79% to the total.
+Other top states include Madhya Pradesh, Uttar Pradesh, and Delhi.
-🏹 We have performed very well in quarter 1.
+4) Quarterly Performance: Exceptional performance observed in Quarter 1.
-🏹 Harivansh emerged as top buyer, accounting for 29.67% of sales.
-Madhav , Madan Mohan and Shiva closely followed. these top customers who have made maximum purchase can be rewarded with some gift vouchers for being loyal customers.
+5) Top Buyer Recognition: Harivansh emerges as the top buyer, accounting for 29.67% of sales.
+Recognizing and rewarding top customers like Madhav, Madan Mohan, and Shiva with gift vouchers can foster loyalty.

+**Key Learnings:**

+1. Developing a dynamic report with real-time tracking capabilities.
+2. Using advanced parameters, filters, and slicers for detailed analysis.
+3. Transforming data with Power Query and implementing DAX Queries.
+4. Creating diverse visualizations for effective data representation.

+**Conclusion:**

+This Power BI project not only serves as a valuable tool for Madhav Store but also demonstrates my proficiency in utilizing Power BI for in-depth data analysis and visualization in the ecommerce domain.